gardener/dependency-watchdog/docs/concepts/weeder.md

 ## Overview

-Weeder watches for updation to service endpoints and on receipt of such an event it will create a time-bound watch for all configured dependent pods that needs to be actively recovered in case they have not yet recovered from `CrashLoopBackoff` state.
-In a nutshell it accelerates recovery of pods when a upstream service recovers.
+Weeder watches for an update to service endpoints and on receiving such an event it will create a time-bound watch for all configured dependent pods that need to be actively recovered in case they have not yet recovered from `CrashLoopBackoff` state.
+In a nutshell it accelerates recovery of pods when an upstream service recovers.

 An interference in automatic recovery for dependent pods is required because kubernetes pod restarts a container with an exponential backoff when the pod is in `CrashLoopBackOff` state.
 This backoff could become quite large if the service stays down for long.
 Presence of weeder would not let that happen as it'll restart the pod.